Chelsea station (MBTA): MBTA station

 On October 30, 2013, MassDOT announced $82.5 million in state funding for construction of a modified version of the first alternative.
 A new $20 million Chelsea commuter rail station would be constructed at the Mystic Mall busway terminus to replace the existing station.
 This new station would make the commuter rail station fully accessible, with longer platforms so that trains would not block grade crossings while stopped.
 The Silver Line would have a new Bellingham Square stop at the old commuter rail station location.
 Service was expected to begin in late 2015.
 The Environmental Impact Report was issued in March 2014.
 A $33.8 million construction contract was approved in September 2014, and construction began in March 2015.
 By June 2017, opening had been pushed back to April 2018.
 Silver Line service to Chelsea on the SL3 route began on April 21, 2018.

 The MBTA opened bidding for the contract to construct the new commuter rail station (which also includes installation of several nearby traffic signals and demolition of the existing station) in February 2019, with an expected cost of $26.7 million.
 A $32.4 million contract was awarded in April 2019, with completion then expected in late 2021.
 Construction of the project (which has a total cost of $37.7 million) began in August 2019.
 The supports for the outbound platform were completed by April 2020, and the platforms were installed that August.
 The station reached 70% completion in March 2021.
 It opened on November 15, 2021, replacing the commuter rail platforms at Bellingham Square (which remains a Silver Line stop).
 A formal ribbon-cutting ceremony was held on December 15.
 Service on the inner portion of the Newburyport/Rockport Line was suspended for several periods in March–September 2022 to accommodate signal work on the line.
+The Encore Boston Harbor casino ran shuttles to Chelsea station from the casino's June 2019 opening until July 2024.